Teacher burnout is a real thing.

 change your job.

-If you are moving on towards administration in a school,
+If you are moving on toward administration in a school,

 If you want to retire and start a second career, try it.